0

 Beyond preventing deficiencies, though, lies a less talked about benefit: blood pressure control.

-Studies show adequate consumption can help maintain healthy blood pressure by countering salt's impact on hypertension – it's like having a secret weapon against high BP tucked away in fruits like bananas.
+Studies show adequate consumption can help maintain healthy blood pressure by countering salt's impact on hypertension.

-While calcium and vitamin D usually steal the spotlight regarding bone health, potassium deserves some attention, too.
+While calcium and vitamin D usually steal the spotlight regarding bone health, potassium deserves attention as well.

 Next time you chow down on a potassium-rich snack, such as an avocado, remember that it's not only aiding your heart health but also supporting your bones.